7 minute read

 Modernization happens across two connected layers:

-In the next article, I’ll dive deeper into the Data Engineering layer and show what a modernized pipeline can look like in practice:
+In the next article, I’ll take a closer look at the Data Engineering layer and show what a modernized pipeline can look like in practice:

 📄➡️ From Fragmented Data Flows to a Governed Data Pipeline